TrinityLabDAO/booster-pool-docs/terms-of-use.md

 ## Security and Risks

 * BoosterPool is a decentralized and permissionless liquidity manager.
-* Investors should DYOR (do their own research) before investing in any of the published pools on our resource.
+* BoosterPool is a decentralized and permissionless liquidity manager.
 * An investor should understand all risks and profit of using BoosterPool.
-The platform accepts no blame for whatever possible mishaps.
+The platform accepts no blame for whatever possible impermanent losses.
-* The strategy manager creates and manages all strategies.
-* All tokens listed or used in any of the pools are  Uniswap v3 tokens and have not gone through any separate verification process.
-Liquidity providers are strongly urged to DYOR (do their own research) before adding liquidity.
+* All tokens listed or used in any of the pools are Uniswap v3 tokens.
+* Liquidity providers are strongly urged to DYOR (do their own research) before adding liquidity.
 * Losses may occur in unpredictable ways because of price fluctuations and price impact.
-* All token prices and share prices are **ESTIMATED**; they might not be 100% correct and/or accurate and are not guaranteed.
-* If there is any difficulty in using the DApp, please refer to BoosterPool guides first.
-* For further information, read our complete Privacy Policy and Terms of Service.
+* For further information, read our guides.

 -----------------
 ## Acceptance of Terms